Name: Sanjana Dayananda

 Majors: English Literature & Business Administration (Marketing)

-Currently: A Technology Consultant with Accenture Federal Services working in the Defense space
+Currently: A Technology Consultant with Accenture Federal Services developing skill-sets in the digital space with a focus on data visualization (design and testing) and analytics.

 Reflection: Every client I interact with has an objectives list, sometimes defined and sometimes very inchoate.
 My role is to lead conversations to define our scope of work, articulate the scope in a common language that all stakeholders agree on, and then carry implementation forward.
 My degree strengthened my persuasiveness, my ability to communicate complex thoughts/requirements in digestible language-bites, and (above all) to strive for conciseness.